askmike/gekko/docs/internals/Actors.md

 ### Market feed

-- `trade`: Everytime Gekko refetched trade data and it has new trades, it will propogate the latest one.
+- `trade`: Everytime Gekko refetched trade data and it has new trades, it will propogate the most recent one.
 - `candle`: Everytime Gekko calculated a new candle (as defined by the candleSize), it is propogated here.
+- `small candle`: Everytime Gekko calculated a new small candle (always 1 minute size candles), it is propogated here.
 - `history`: internal event used by the trading method to get historical market data.

 ### Advice feed

-- `advice`: Everytime an implemented trading method suggests you change your position it is being broadcasted under this event.
+- `advice`: Everytime an implemented trading method suggests you change your position.

 ## Implementing a new actor